G A R A

-The second phase will bring the long awaited new facilities including a skateboard 'spot', washrooms with an adjacent shade area, an outdoor stage, a durable base for the ice rink, play equipment and a splash pad.
+The second phase will bring the long awaited new facilities including a skateboard 'spot', washrooms with an adjacent shade area, an outdoor stage, play equipment and a splash pad.
 These projects will follow the sewer work with completion planned for the summer of 2018.

 GARA Executive Meetings are held in the Henderson Public School Library beginning at 7:30pm.

 For the coming year our meetings will be on:

 September 18th; October 16th; November 13th; December 11th;

 January 15th; February 12th;

 Please take the time to make your voice heard by filling out: